ericoden/wordle-buddy/README.md

 ## Play a game

-To play via the command line, simply run the `wordle_oden` command.
-To play in "manual mode", where you enter in the resulting colors, run `wordle_oden_manual`.
+To play via the command line, simply run the `wordle_buddy` command.
+To play in "manual mode", where you enter in the resulting colors, run `wordle_buddy_manual`.

 To play a game in a python terminal, instantiate a `WordleGame` object and use the `run()` method.